Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

-Part that fits into belief: $p(t=1, s|x)$\\ Want something that includes the term $p(t=1|o')$, where $o'$ is global object pose }}

-The goal of a probabilistic object map is to estimate the likelihood that an object occurs at a given pose $o^*$.
-For this, we utilize a variant of Gaussian process classification (GPC)~\cite{bishop2006pattern}.
-Our POM estimates the distribution $p(c^*{=}1|o^*)$, where $c^* \in [0, 1]$ is a class label indicating whether the pose is occupied, with $p(c^*{=}1|o^*)$ evaluating to 1 when there should always be an object at $o^*$ and 0 when there is never an object at the pose.
-Let $o_{1:M}$ be the $M$ sample inputs for which we have corresponding output values.
-GPC works by transforming the output of Gaussian process regression (GPR), denoted $a^*$, from the interval $(-\infty, \infty)$ to $[0, 1]$ using an activation function, such as the logistic function, $s(x) = \frac{1}{1+e^{-x}}$.
-Traditionally, GPC assumes ground truth training output values $t_{1:M} \in \{0,1\}$ and requires approximations to map these to $a_{1:M} \in (-\infty, \infty)$ as used by the underlying GPR model.
-We instead assume that we directly obtain sample values $a_{1:M}$ that are used with GPR.
+The goal of a POM\hide{probabilistic object map}\AAAcritical{Should this be abbreviated?} is to estimate the likelihood that an object occurs at a given pose $o^*$.
+For this, we utilize a variant of\hide{ Gaussian process classification}\AAA{Can we just use GPC here and not spell it out?} \hide{(}GPC\hide{)}~\cite{bishop2006pattern}, chosen for its data-driven nature and continuous differentiability.
+Further, this data-driven method allows the POM to capture the distribution of errors arising from observation noise.
+The POM estimates the distribution $p(c^*{=}1|o^*)$, where $c^* \in \{0, 1\}$ is a class label indicating whether the pose is occupied by an object, with $p(c^*{=}1|o^*)$ evaluating to 1 when there should always be an object at pose $o^*$ and 0 when there is never an object at the pose.